The Origins

 Awards and Recognitions

-Will was awarded the Canadian Bar Association’s 2020 Founder’s Award for accomplishments in his first five years of practice, and has won two Clawbies Awards, including having the Best Immigration Law Blog in 2019.
-He is listed as a Best Lawyer™ in the practice area of Immigration since 2017.
+Will was awarded the Canadian Bar Association’s 2020 Founder’s Award for accomplishments in his first five years of practice, and has won four Clawbies Awards, including having the Best Immigration Law Blog in 2019.
+He is listed as a Best Lawyer™ in the practice area of Immigration since 2019.

 Representative Cases